pulumi/docs/content/blog/opa-support-for-crossguard/index.md

 ## Conclusion

-OPA support in Pulumi Crossguard enables authoring cloud infrastructure policy using a familiar and popular policy authoring language while leveraging Pulumi's Crossguard platform for policy enforcement from development to production.
-Along with existing support for TypeScript, JavaScript and Pythong - Pulumi CrossGuard offers a great breadth of authoring languages to meet the needs of any infrastructure team.
+OPA support in Pulumi CrossGuard enables authoring cloud infrastructure policy using a familiar and popular policy authoring language while leveraging Pulumi's CrossGuard platform for policy enforcement from development to production.
+Along with existing support for TypeScript, JavaScript and Python - Pulumi CrossGuard offers a great breadth of authoring languages to meet the needs of any infrastructure team.

 Check out the open source [pulumi-policy-opa](https://github.com/pulumi/pulumi-policy-opa) project to learn more about the OPA integration with CrossGuard.
 And [get started](https://www.pulumi.com/docs/get-started/) with Pulumi for your modern cloud infrastructure and policy today.